znsio/specmatic-kafka-avro-sample/README.md

 ---

-**Ready to implement contract testing in your microservices?** This sample provides the complete foundation for production-ready contract testing with AsyncAPI and Avro Schema Registry.
+**Ready to implement contract testing in your microservices?** This sample provides the complete foundation for contract testing with AsyncAPI and Avro Schema Registry.